-- A) The Applicants considered an eight station ESRD facility.
-This option was rejected due to the expected utilization for the proposed 12 station facility.
-The Applicants stated "The Applicants fully expect the facility to reach the required number of patients for a 12-station facility within two years.
+The Applicants considered, but ultimately rejected, an 8-station in-center hemodialysis facility.
+This was rejected due to the expected utilization, as documented throughout this proposal.
+The Applicants fully expect the facility to reach the required number of patients for a 12-station facility within two years.
 In order to establish a facility within the HSA proposed, the facility must not have less than eight stations, pursuant to 77 IL Adm.
-Code §1110.1430(h).....
-The physician's patient data and referral network exhibits a large number of expected patients from DuPage County.
-As a result of the expected referral numbers exhibited, the number of patients would quickly overcome the required utilization levels for an eight-station facility.
-Although the reduced number of stations would have reduced the size and cost of the proposed project, the Applicants came to the decision that a 12-station facility would ultimately better serve the patient population, as it would allow for the expected growth of patients to benefit from the facility." - B) The Applicants considered utilizing other ESRD facilities in the Planning Area.
-This alternative was rejected.
-The Applicants stated
+Code § 1110.1430(h).
+The physician's patient data and referral network exhibits a large number of expected patients from DuPage and Cook County.
+As a result of the expected referral numbers exhibited, the number of patients would quickly overcome the required utilization levels for an 8-station facility.
+Although the reduced number of stations would have reduced the size and cost of the proposed project, the Applicants came to the decision that a 12-station facility would ultimately better serve the patient population, as it would allow for the expected growth of patients to benefit from the facility.
+The alternative plan of only establishing an 8-station facility was therefore rejected by the applicants.